hodeinavarro/onixpy/README.md

 A Python library for parsing and working with ONIX for Books metadata (publishing industry standard).
 Built with Pydantic for type-safe data models.

+> [!WARNING]
+> This project is under development and unfinished.
+APIs may change without notice, and some features may not work as expected.

+> [!NOTE]
+> This project was built with the assistance of AI tools.
+Although AI-assisted, it is actively reviewed, tested, and validated against the ONIX specification to the best of our ability.
+This project originated from a real-world implementation for book management, where the ONIX standard is being integrated, and was later abstracted into this standalone package.

 ## Features

 - **ONIX 3.1 Support** - Parse and create ONIX 3.1 messages with full specification coverage